bossm8/k8s-playground/docs/install.md

    - Generate the kubeconfig `talosctl gen kubeconfig`
    - Store the patch and the `secrets.yaml` securely (patch can be added to a repo unencrypted if it contains no secrets)

+3. Install Cilium CNI

+   With the patch documented in [talos.md](./talos.md) the default CNI installation as well as the kube-proxy are disabled.

-3. Bootstrap flux into the cluster (with a deploy key to this repo)
+4. Bootstrap flux into the cluster (with a deploy key to this repo)

    - Create a GitHub repo and add a deploy key genereted with e.g. `ssh-keygen`
    - Use the deploy key to bootstrap flux: